 One of the latter involved a Holocaust manuscript with a singular story.
 After the appearance of the article, Cara, working as an independent scholar, wrote the extensive introduction to, edited, and brought the book version to fruition.
 Called In Memory's Kitchen: A Legacy from the Women of Terezin, it became one of the New York Times Book Review's most noteworthy books of the year, and also a New York Times and Publishers Weekly bestseller.
 A poignant "memoir" in food, this haunting work, consists in large part of painfully flawed recipes set down by starving women in a Czechoslovakian concentration camp.
 Through it, a largely unknown genre of Holocaust Literature, the "dream" cookbook, was brought to the attention of a startled world.

-Cara’s work can also be found in the forthcoming volumes Rumba Under Fire: The Arts of Survival from West Point to Delhi (Punctum Books, 2015); Savoring Gotham (Oxford, 2105) for which she was also advisory editor; and A Norton Anthology of Food Writing (W.W.Norton & Co, Inc, 2015).
+Other work by Cara can be found in the forthcoming volumes Rumba Under Fire: The Arts of Survival from West Point to Delhi (Punctum Books, 2015); Savoring Gotham (Oxford, 2105) for which she was also advisory editor; and A Norton Anthology of Food Writing (W.W.Norton & Co, Inc, 2015).
 An article on the history of the sugar trade in Venice appears in The Oxford Companion to Sugar and Sweets (Oxford, 2014).
 She is also responsible for the extensive introduction to Gastropolis: New York at Table (Columbia University Press, 2008).
 Further work has been published in A Slice of Life: Contemporary Writers on Food, an anthology of writings by well-known novelists, poets, food writers, and chefs (Overlook, 2003; Duckworth, London, 2004); and in Provence: The Collected Traveler: An Inspired Anthology & Travel Resource by Barrie Kerper.
 (Fodors, 2001).
 Likewise, she is a contributor to Food and Judaism: Studies in Jewish Civilization 15 (Creighton University Press, 2004).

 She has also lectured at New York's venerable National Arts Club on Charles Dickens and food history during the Victorian period.
-And has spoken, too, at The Museum of Jewish Heritage on the subject of Italian Jews, Italian Jewish food and foodways, and culture, a longstanding interest.
+And has spoken, too, at The Museum of Jewish Heritage on the subject of Italian Jews, Italian Jewish food and foodways, and Italian Jewish culture, a longstanding interest.
 (Currently, she is exploring the history and culture of the Venetian Ghetto.
 The 500th anniversary of its founding was commemorated in 2016.)

 Cara has been featured on local, national, and international television and radio shows both here and abroad, among them "The News Hour with Jim Lehrer" (PBS), "The Morning Show" (CNN), "All Things Considered" (NPR), the "Food Network," and "The Voice of America."

-She is also consultant to several forthcoming conferences and publications.
+She is consultant to several forthcoming conferences and publications.